emo-bon/repo-constructor-action/README.md

 # repo-constructor-action

-To give an example, the following workflow file will construct new repos based on the information provided in the metadata file.
+To give an example, the following workflow file will construct new repos based on the information provided in the logsheets file.

 ```
 on: [push]